Individual Therapy for Relationship Challenges in Massachusetts

 Individual or Couples Therapy, Which Fits Right Now?

-When individual therapy is the better first step
+When individual therapy within one of our programs is the better first step:

 When we may recommend couples therapy (or a referral)

-The primary goal is to change how both of you communicate
+The primary goal is to change how you both communicate.

-If couples work becomes appropriate, we’ll discuss referrals and coordinate with your consent.
+Grand Rising provides couples therapy directly if and when clinically appropriate.
+If more consistent couples work becomes appropriate, we'll discuss referrals and coordinate with your consent.

 Flexible Access Across Massachusetts